SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0107 PERMIT DURATION

-Permits are limited to a period of six months from date of issue, but may be renewed for not more than two additional 90‑day periods at the discretion of the secretary.
-Applications for renewal may be made in letter form.
-After the expiration of a permit and any renewals thereof, work may continue or be resumed under any new permit issued or application made as provided in Rule .0006 of this Subchapter.
+Permits are limited to a period of six months from the date of issuance, but may be renewed for not more than two additional 90‑day periods at the discretion of the Department.
+The Department will consider factors including compliance with the original permit; updated environmental impact information, new impacts to public safety and infrastructure, changes to local or regional land use, and renewed bonding and financial assurances.
+Applications for each renewal shall be submitted electronically or in paper form.
+Applications can be found on the Department's website at: https://www.deq.nc.gov/energy-climate/oil-and-gas-program/oil-and-gas-program-forms.
+After the expiration of a permit and any renewals thereof, work may continue or be resumed under any new permit issued or application made as provided in Rule .0106 of this Section.

 History Note: Authority G.S.
 113‑391;